mtahir07/holloway/README.md

 # Holloway

+[tsoundcheck](http://www.tso.ca/tsoundcheck/default.aspx) is a program for people aged 15 to 35 to buy tickets to Toronto Symphony Orchestra concerts at
+$14 per ticket.

-A script that you can run as a cron job check the tsoundcheck website, pull the information for on-sale concerts (usually for $14!), and display it in an OS X notification.
+This script, which is run as a cron job, checks the tsoundcheck website, pulls the information for on-sale concerts, and displays it in an OS X notification.
 Clicking the notification will bring you straight to the page where you can buy tickets.

 ## Screenshot